dianedef/webinde/README.md

 The RSS will output to `https://example.com/feed.xml` by default.
 You can change this, by renaming `src/pages/feed.xml.js`.

-### Image

-## Components

-### `components/blog/`

-This directory contains all components for the blog.

-### `components/errors/`

-This directory contains all error components.

-#### `components/errors/404.astro`

-This component is used when a page is not found.

-### `components/generic/`

-This directory contains all generic components, reused over multiple pages.

-### `components/home/`

-This directory contains all components for the home page.

-### `components/layout/`

-This directory contains all layout components.
-For instance, the header and footer and `<head>` section.

 ### Colors

 The theme has a few colors that you can use in the included components.

-- red
-- blue
-- green
-- yellow
-- pink
-- purple
-- orange
-- teal
-- cyan
-- lime
-- emerald
-- fuchsia
-- violet
-- rose
-- sky
-- amber

 More colors can be added in `astro.config.mjs` in the `colors` array.

-If you need more from this theme, don't hesitate to open an issue or reach out to me!